syncthing/syncthing/users/config.rst

     The folder ID, must be unique. (mandatory)

 path
-    The oath to the directory where the folder is stored on this device; not sent to other devices. (mandatory)
+    The path to the directory where the folder is stored on this device; not sent to other devices. (mandatory)

 ro